awsdocs/aws-systems-manager-user-guide/doc_source/monitoring-systems-manager-targets.md

 Of the various targets, you can choose from three AWS Systems Manager capabilities as target actions when an EventBridge event occurs\.
 These capabilities include Automation, OpsCenter, and Run Command\.

-The following are just a few examples of ways you can use these capabilities as the target of an EventBridge rule\.
+The following are several examples of ways you can use these capabilities as the target of an EventBridge rule\.

 **Automation examples**
 You can configure an EventBridge rule to start Automation workflows when events such as the following occur: